top of page

 To help achieve those goals, CDF will implement two programs that benefit rural co-op economies.
 This work is supported by the Rural Cooperative Development Grant program from the U.S. Department of Agriculture's National Institute of Food and Agriculture.

-Who may apply: Cooperative development organizations or individual cooperative developers that serve rural communities
+Who may apply: Cooperative development organizations that serve rural communities

 Not eligible: Existing CDF sub-awardees